tryton/tryton/trytond/doc/ref/transaction.rst

 .. attribute:: Transaction.active_records

-   If the active test is enabled.
+   If the active test is enabled for :class:`~trytond.model.DeactivableMixin`.

 .. staticmethod:: Transaction.monotonic_time